NREL/EnergyPlus/design/FY2024/NFP_VariableSpeedPIUs.md

     All fan powered VAV terminal units (series or parallel) shall be provided with electronically commutated motors.
 The DDC system shall be configured to vary the speed of the motor as a function of the heating and cooling load in the space.
 Minimum speed shall not be greater than 66 percent of design airflow required for the greater of heating or cooling operation.
 Minimum speed shall be used during periods of low heating and cooling operation and ventilation-only operation.

-There is also a user request for it: https://github.com/NREL/EnergyPlus/issues/7311
+There is also a user request for it, see [here](https://github.com/NREL/EnergyPlus/issues/7311).

 ## E-mail and  Conference Call Conclusions ##